 - Top a baked potato with steamed broccoli and shredded low-fat or fat-free cheese.
 For additional calcium, substitute plain Greek yogurt for sour cream.

-- Add calcium-rich greens (like collard greens, turnip greens or kale) to meals.
+- Add calcium-rich greens (for example, collard greens, turnip greens or kale) to meals.

-- Enjoy ½ cup cooked soybeans or 5 dried figs for a snack.
+- Enjoy ½ cup cooked soybeans or five dried figs for a snack.